Uzbekistan

 Barriers to International Contact

-Starting from June 1, 2018, it is no longer required to obtain the prior approval of the justice authorities to hold an event.
+Starting from June 1, 2018, it has no longer been required to obtain the prior approval of the justice authorities to hold an event.
 However, NNOs must notify the relevant justice body in writing or electronically about an event within the following timeframes:

-• when planning an event on the territory of the Republic of Uzbekistan with the participation of a foreign citizen or on the territory of a foreign state – at least 20 days before the day of the event.
+- when planning an event on the territory of the RUz with the participation of a foreign citizen or on the territory of a foreign state – at least 20 days before the day of the event.
 In some cases, as prescribed in the regulations, it is enough to notify three days before an event.

 Barriers to Resources